- Why Research

 Dana-Farber Cancer Institute/Harvard Medical School

 President, Alliance for Clinical Trials in Oncology

-- Seeking biomarkers to identify patients most likely to respond to therapy or who are at risk for experiencing side effects.
+Goal: To discover biomarkers that can help identify breast cancer patients who are most likely to respond to therapy or who are at risk for experiencing side effects.

 Full Research Summary